UnGuZartex/Blockr/Documentation/UseCases.md

  2. The system moves the conditional block and its still connected blocks (if any) as one entity.

 3a.
 When the maximum amount of blocks is inside the Program Area
- 1. The system adds back all possible blocks to the Palette.
+ 1. The system adds one block of each type back to the Palette.

 ## Use Case 4: Run Program